cjacker/opensource-toolchain-8051/README.md

 ### with ec2-new

 [ec2-new](https://github.com/paragonRobotics/ec2-new) is a fork of [e2drv](http://ec2drv.sourceforge.net/), an opensource project to support Silicon Labs [USB Debug Adapter (UDA)](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter).
-It contain a lot of programs for device detection and programming, and newcdb is the text-based interactive debugger, which can be used to fully debug programs (if device supported).
+It contain a lot of programs for device detection and programming, and newcdb is the text-based interactive debugger, which can be used to debug programs (if device supported).

 By the way, there are a lot of USB Debug Adapter clones you can buy, The official UDA does **NOT** provide 3.3v voltage output, but some clones called 'U-EC6' provide 3.3v voltage output.